What is Click & Collect?

 For how long can I borrow the books?
 Can I still renew them?
 Will fines be charged on late items?

-In Michaelmas term, most loan periods and renewals limits will return to normal based on individual library policy, with some minor variations.
+Most loan periods and renewals limits have returned to normal based on individual library policy, with some minor variations.

 What should I bring with me when I come to collect my items?